spicetify/docs/docs/development/api-wrapper/methods/app-title.md

 ### `set`

-Set default app title and forces it until cancelled.
+Set the default app title and force it until canceled.
 This will override any previous forced title.

 :::note